 You do not need to identify your LLC as a West Virginia S Corporation.
 Provided that you are following the West Virginia name restrictions regarding the use of “LLC” or “limited liability company,” you should not need to make any further disclosures.

 Generally, a corporate name should be professional and something you can live with for the life of the business.
 Also, consider a name that has little to do with the company’s line of business to preserve some corporate privacy (e.g., WVO Farms, Inc. v.
 West Virginia Organic Farms, Inc.).

 You calculate your S Corp taxes with your personal income tax rate.
 Review the specific requirements with both the IRS and the West Virginia Department of Taxation to make sure you comply.

 Your tax professional can advise you on this highly specialized area.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 How to File an S Corp in Your State

-Ready to start your West Virginia S corporation?
+Ready to Start Your West Virginia S Corp?